Mehrangarh

-There are seven gates, which include Jai Pol (meaning 'victory gate'), built by Maharaja Man Singh to commemorate his victories over the Jaipur and Bikaner armies in 1806.
-The Fattehpol (also meaning 'victory gate'), commemorates victory of Maharaja Ajit Singh over the Mughals.

 Some of the notable festivals taking place here include the World Sacred Spirit Festival and Rajasthan International Folk Festival.

+Etymology

+Mehrangarh's etymology is rooted in the Sanskrit words 'Mihir' (meaning sun) and 'garh' (meaning fort).
+Phonetically evolving from 'Mihirgarh' to 'Mehrangarh' in Rajasthani language.
+The fort was named Mihirgarh, meaning ‘fort of the sun’ – a reference to the ruling clan Rathore's mythical descent from the sun god Surya.

 History

 Rao Jodha, the chief of the Rathore clan, is credited with the origin of Jodhpur in India.
 He founded Jodhpur in 1459 as the capital of Marwar (Mandore was the previous capital).
 He was one of Ranmal's 24 sons and became the fifteenth Rathore ruler.
 One year after his accession to the throne, Jodha decided to move his capital to the safer location of Jodhpur, as the one thousand years old Mandore fort was no longer considered to provide sufficient security.

 With the trusted aid of Rao Nara (son of Rao Samra), the Mewar forces were subdued at Mandore.
 With that, Rao Jodha gave Rao Nara the title of Diwan.
 With the help of Rao Nara, the foundation of the fort was decided on 12 May 1459 by Jodha on a rocky hill 9 km to the south of Mandore.
 This hill was known as Bhakurcheeria, the mountain of birds.

 According to legend to build the fort he had to displace the hill's sole human occupant, a hermit called Cheeria Nathji, the lord of birds.
 Cheeria Nathji was a man with the local population as his followers and hence influential in the region.
 When requested to move he refused categorically.
 This happened many times.
-Rao Jodha then took extreme measures and sought help from another more powerful saint, Karni Mata of Deshnoke who was a hindu warrior sage born in Charan caste.
+Rao Jodha then took extreme measures and sought help from another more powerful saint, Karni Mata of Deshnoke who was a Hindu warrior sage born in Charan caste.
 At the request of the king, she came and asked Cheeria Nathji to quit immediately.
 Seeing a superior power he left at once but cursed Rao Jodha with words "Jodha!
 May your citadel ever suffer a scarcity of water!".
 Rao Jodha managed to appease the hermit by building a house and a temple in the fort.
 Karni Mata laid down the foundation stone of the Mehrangarh Fort.
 Today only the forts of Bikaner and Jodhpur remain in the hands of Rathores, both had their foundation stones laid by Shri Karni Mata.
 All other Rajput forts of Rajasthan were abandoned for some or the other reasons by the respective clans.
 Only the Rathores of Jodhpur and Bikaner have their forts with them till date.
 This fact is considered a miracle by the local population and is attributed to Shri Karni Mata.
 Rao Jodha also granted villages of Mathania and Chopasni to the two Charan warlords who were sent by him to request maa Mehaai to come to Jodhpur.